 Marketing budgets can range from small to astronomical amounts depending on the scale of the business.
-With digital marketing becoming more prominent, thus increasing the number of marketing channels all across, there has been a consistent and noticeable surge in costs.
+With digital marketing taking over, there has been a noticeable surge in costs.
 In the last decade or so, marketing budgets have remained consistent with small increases year-over-year.

 |Business Type||% of Firm Budget||% of Company Revenues|